 For each issue since it’s inception, FlexPack VOICE® has hosted a question-and-answer segment with an industry leader.
-In this edition, we interview Fredy Steng, director of sales, strategic accounts, at Berry Global Group Inc. and a member of the Flexible Packaging Association (FPA) Chairperson’s Advisory Council.
+In this issue, we interview Fredy Steng, director of sales, strategic accounts, at Berry Global Group Inc. and a member of the Flexible Packaging Association (FPA) Chairperson’s Advisory Council.

 Steng has been working since the 1960s, primarily in sales and executive management positions, staying with companies after various acquisitions that eventually included Berry Global.
 He currently works with clients nationwide that are strategic accounts.

 After he got out of U.S. Army counterintelligence in 1960, he worked for Union Carbide Corporation.
 “At the time, Union Carbide dominated the plastics industry.
 It was so interesting that I decided to stay with it,” Steng says.
 “I have not been disappointed.”

 “I was the youngest guy in my division by 30 years, so I was put on the road.
 I had never really traveled,” says Steng, who was born in Bronx, New York.
 “I grew up in New York, and my mother thought that if you traveled 10 miles west of the George Washington Bridge, you would fall off the end of the Earth.”

 The resident of Wilbraham, Massachusetts, has been a widower for the past 19 years.
 He says he enjoys working and will continue doing so as long as he can be effective at Berry.